jhpyle/docassemble/_docs/documents.md

 {% endhighlight %}

-You may find it easier to read your if/then/else statements when you can arrange them vertically in this fashion.
+You may find it easier to read your if/then/else statements when you can arrange them vertically in this fashion -- particularly when you have nested if/else statements.

 If you use the [PDF fill-in field](#pdf template file) method to populate fields in a PDF file, you will have total control over